144.390 MHz

 The Digipeater was constructed from a Motorola Micor VHF mobile radio from the basement of Craig, VE6CC and a KPC-3 TNC from Brian, VE6BCA.
 The 13.8 VDC switching power supply and portions of the rack mounted enclosure was from an old mini-computer system from Don, VE6DFW.
 Add some sheet metal; a few screws, washers and nuts, some wire, a few connectors and God only knows how many hours of labor and you have a digipeater.
 The digipeater shares the same 19" rack mount enclosure as my UHF FM repeater.Total cost for new items purchased was $35 for two crystals.

-Stay tuned for......
-Details of my first tracker, a MCX100 mobile that operates as a normal transceiver until the connected APRS TNC has position data to transmit.
-Then, whether receiving or transmitting, the radio automatically switches to the APRS channel, transmits the APRS data, and then returns to the channel it was previously on.
-The brief reception or transmission interruption is hardly noticeable.
+My first tracker was a MCX100 mobile that operated as a normal transceiver until the connected APRS TNC had position data to transmit.
+The radio would then, regardless of whether it was receiving or transmitting, automatically switch to the APRS channel, transmit the APRS data, and return to the channel it was previously on.
+The brief reception or transmission interruption was hardly noticeable.

 Amateur Radio Home Page